Yamsat/fintech_case_study/README.md

 * **How is the company funded?
 How much funding have they received?**

 Ripple’s main source of funding has been sales of their own crypto currency, XPR.
-It has $1,254.54 million worth of XRP between Q4 2016 and Q2 2020.
+It has sold $1,254.54 million worth of XRP between Q4 2016 and Q2 2020.

 Ripple has also raised $293.8M in total through 13 rounds of funding which include angel, seed, series A,B and C and secondary market fundings.